tefkah/thesis-writing/Literature Notes/Norton (2012) - Approximation and idealization Why the difference matters.md

 > *“An approximation is an inexact description of a target system.
 It is propositional.
 An idealization is a real or fictitious system, distinct from the target system, some of whose properties provide an inexact description of some aspects of the target system.”* [(Norton, 2012, p.
 209)](zotero://open-pdf/library/items/6X2R2Q4J?page=3)

-While Norton presents this as a somewhat clear distinction, I don't think it&nbsp; works very well as a way to determine which things are idealizations or approximations.
+While Norton presents this as a somewhat clear distinction, I don't think it works very well as a way to determine which things are idealizations or approximations.